aosabook/500lines/pedometer/chapter.md

 These 3 tasks are related, and it makes sense to combine them into one class called a **Parser**.

+### The Parser Class

+TODO: Code from parser.rb

+Let's start with the initialize method.
+Our parser class takes string data as input and stores it in the @data instance variable.
+It then calls three methods in sequence: parse_raw_data, dot_product_parsed_data, and filter_dot_product_data.

+Each method accomplishes one of our three steps above.
+Let's look at each method individually.

-### Step 1: Parsing text to extract numerical data
+### Step 1: Parsing text to extract numerical data (parse_raw_data)

+The goal of parse_raw_data is to convert string data to a format we can more easily work with, and store it in @parsed_data.
+The first line splits the string by a semicolon,, and then splits each individual

 Starting with step 1 above, our **Parser** class looks like:

 TODO: Code block with parser1.rb